 Local Green Building (Dallas Green Building Ordinance) LEED-H Energy Star DOE Zero Energy Ready Program

 Describe the HVAC system used on the project: The whole house is serviced with a ductless Mitsubishi 30.5/22 SEER mini split

 Exterior door - Marvin Clad Ultimate with Low-e 366 glass Window U-value: 0.27 SHGC: 0.18 wood with exterior aluminum clad.

 This home was constructed in a new award-wining urban infill subdivision crated by the urban activist Monte Anderson.
 The Villas at Belmont on Malone Cliff require homes with a smaller physical and ecological footprint.
-Due to the small footprint of the homes, space is limited by owners are given free memberships to extra amenities.
-Included in the membership is discounted rates for traveling guests of the homeowners to stay at the nearby Belmont Hotel, unlimited access to the detached Belmont fitness center and swimming pool, and is adjacently located to family style dining at Smoke restaurant.
-The stunning views of downtown Dallas skyline is to the East overlooking the Trinity River are stunning and amazing.
-This home is being certified to multiple green building programs and the SIPs contributed additional pints for each designation.
-Once the homeowner occupied the home, the average electric bill has been less than $60/month (higher initial bills were before the installation of exterior rolling shades).
+Due to the small footprint of the homes, space is limited.
+Owners are given free memberships to extra amenities.
+Included in the membership are discounted rates for traveling guests of the homeowners to stay at the nearby Belmont Hotel, unlimited access to the detached Belmont fitness center and swimming pool, and location adjacent to family style dining at Smoke restaurant.
+The stunning views of downtown Dallas skyline to the East overlooking the Trinity River are stunning and amazing.
+This home is being certified to multiple green building programs and the SIPs contributed additional points for each designation.
+Since the homeowner occupied the home, the average electric bill has been less than $60/month (higher initial bills were before the installation of exterior rolling shades).